Get off the beaten path and beyond the usual tourist highlights with these fun and unusual things to do in Paris…

 4 – Vintage Shopping and Flea Markets

-Paris one of the most famous cities for shopping; rammed full of designer stores and beautiful boutiques.
+Paris is one of the most famous cities for shopping; rammed full of designer stores and beautiful boutiques.
 But for something more unusual, you should seek out some of the city’s numerous markets for some vintage shopping and antiques-hunting!
-You could even rent a car and head to the outskirts of Paris to explore some of the flea markets.

 Belleville’s open-air market is very cool, while lovers of antiques and vintage fashion should check out Les Puces.
 These vintage street markets covering seven hectares are perfect for shoppers.
 Be sure that you take note of the flea market opening hours before you visit the area.